 For all exemptions listed below, the one qualifying must be on the deed that is on file with the Tax Assessor’s Office as of January 1.
 Deadline for filing Homestead exemption (including Disability Exemption or Age Exemption) is April 1st.
 The homestead exemption form is available here.
 In addition to this form, further documentation may be requested to process the application.
 Application checklist.
-You are only entitled to ONE homestead exemption per family group and it must be your primary residence.
-Please contact the Tax Commissioner's Office for details.

 Basic Homestead (Code L1)

 You must own your home and reside in the home on January 1st of the year in which you apply for the exemption.
 The exemption will reduce the assessed value for county taxes by $15,000 and $4,000 for school.
 You only file once as long as you live in the same house.

 If you are 62 on January 1, this exemption will be an additional reduction of $20,000 of your assessed value towards your school tax.

 (Code L3-age 65) If you are 65 on January 1, this exemption will be an additional reduction of $80,000 of your assessed value towards your school tax

 (Code L6-age 68) If you are 68 on January 1, this exemption will be an additional reduction of $120,000 of your assessed value towards your school tax.

 (Code L9-age 70) If you are 70 on January 1, this exemption will be an reduction of all School Tax and Bond.
 Homestead Exemption Chart.